Thyroid Nodule Removal Surgery

 Watch the video below to learn more about thyroid surgery and the multidisciplinary team that will work with your child, including our surgeons and experts from CHOP's Pediatric Thyroid Center.

-After surgery, your child will go to the recovery room for about an hour, then back to his regular hospital room.
-The head of his bed will be slightly raised for 24 hours.
+After surgery, your child will go to the recovery room for about an hour, then back to their regular hospital room.
+The head of their bed will be slightly raised for 24 hours.

-Your child will get pain medicine through an intravenous (IV) line first, then by mouth once he begins eating and drinking.
-His doctor may order blood tests to check his calcium levels; your child may have to take thyroid medication or calcium after his surgery.
+Your child will get pain medicine through an intravenous (IV) line first, then by mouth once they begin eating and drinking.
+His doctor may order blood tests to check their calcium levels; your child may have to take thyroid medication or calcium after surgery.

-Your child will usually be discharged 24 to 48 hours after surgery.
+Your child will usually be discharged 24 to 48 hours after thyroid surgery.

 Follow-up care after surgery to remove thyroid nodules

-You'll need to take your child back to her surgeon's office about two to three weeks after surgery for a follow-up appointment.
-She'll also need to see an endocrinologist, who will continue to care for her as an outpatient.
+You'll need to take your child back to their surgeon's office about two to three weeks after surgery for a follow-up appointment.
+They will also need to see an endocrinologist, who will continue to care for your child as an outpatient.